MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/compliance-policy-blocking-site-deletion.md

 ## Cause

 Each of these error messages is generated when you try to delete a SharePoint or OneDrive site in either of the following situations:
-- You exclude or remove the site from a retention policy, but the retention policy is invalid.
+- You exclude or remove the site from a retention policy.
+However, the retention policy is invalid.
 - The eDiscovery hold is within a 30-day grace period that prevents the site from being deleted.

 ## Resolution